Java Web Service Server From Wsdl Example

 It invokes the port's

-method, passing a string to the service:return port.sayHello(arg0);
+sayHellomethod, passing a string to the service:return port.sayHello(arg0);

-Here is the full source of HelloAppClient.java
+Here is the full source of HelloAppClient.java, which is located in the tut-install/examples/jaxws/hello-appclient/src/main/java/javaeetutorial/hello/appclient/ directory:

-package javaeetutorial.hello.appclient; import javaeetutorial.helloservice.endpoint.HelloService; import javax.xml.ws.WebServiceRef; public class HelloAppClient { @WebServiceRef(wsdlLocation = "http://localhost:8080/helloservice-war/HelloService?WSDL") private static HelloService service; /** * @param args the command line arguments */ public static void main(String[] args) { System.out.println(sayHello("world")); } private static String sayHello(java.lang.String arg0) { javaeetutorial.helloservice.endpoint.Hello port = service.getHelloPort(); return port.sayHello(arg0); } }
+package javaeetutorial.hello.appclient; import javaeetutorial.helloservice.endpoint.HelloService; import javax.xml.ws.WebServiceRef; public class HelloAppClient { @WebServiceRef(wsdlLocation = "http://localhost:8080/helloservice-war/HelloService?WSDL") private static HelloService service; /** * @param args the command line arguments */ public static void main(String[] args) { System.out.println(sayHello("world")); } private static String sayHello(java.lang.String arg0) { javaeetutorial.helloservice.endpoint.Hello port = service.getHelloPort(); return port.sayHello(arg0); } } Running the Application Client

-You can use either NetBeans IDE or Maven to build, package, deploy, and run the hello-appclient
+You can use either NetBeans IDE or Maven to build, package, deploy, and run the hello-appclient application.
+To build the client, you must first have deployed helloservice-war, as described in Building, Packaging, and Deploying the Service.

 The following topics are addressed here: